PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 *"The Chronicles of the Silver Flame"*
     "In the darkest hour, when all hope seemed lost, the couatls made the ultimate sacrifice.
 Their essence merged, forming a beacon of pure light - the Silver Flame.
 Its radiance pierced the darkness, driving back the forces of evil and offering solace to the righteous."

+*"On the Ethereal Chains: The Pursuit of Life Beyond Death"*
+	"The quest for immortality often leads down a path shadowed by ethereal chains.
+Ancient scholars posited the existence of a soul's anchor—a phylactery—yet, warned of its tether to undeath.
+A new school of thought, however, seeks the dawn beyond this twilight.
+Imagine an ethereal crucible, not for ensnaring the soul in a cycle of undeath, but as a bastion for the living essence.
+A vessel, perhaps, that might harbor the spark of life eternal, untainted by necrosis.
+Such are the whispers of alchemists and arcanists alike, dreaming of a future where life knows no end."

 *"~~Khyber's Darkness: A Study of the Draconic~~ Prophecy"*
     "The fragments of ~~Khyber~~, born ~~from the Dragon Below~~, hold untold power.
 When ~~united~~ they have the potential to unleash great ~~darkness~~ upon the world.
 The Draconic ~~Prophecy speaks~~ of a time when the fragments shall align, and the forces of ~~shadow~~ will rise once more."